Pabla007/-60_Days_of_code/README.md

 d[28,60] - Revised the lesson 6 videos till 6.20 and I will proceed the rest of vidoes from tomorrow.

 D[29,60] - Completed 6.21-6.25 In lesson 6 and I really like how we calculate the edge through the kernel.

+d[30,60] - Completed [6.26-6.28] In lesson 6 and i have watched Andrew NG video for more detial in CNN.